NurseFlood is a registered nurse with a passion for whole foods and all things Paleo.

 One of the latest trends is eating like our ancestors.
-This article will tell you how to eat the Paleo diet and include a list of recipes, meals and snacks.
+This article will tell you how to fuel your body with the Paleo diet.
 In short: No wheat, grains, sugar, soy, milk, cheese, cream, peanuts, corn, or lentils of any kind.

-It can take some preparation and getting used to.
-While eating oil and grass-fed red meat is acceptable and healthy on paleo, consuming fat is a hurdle many previously low-fat dieters struggle to get over.
+It can take some preparation and accommodation.
+While eating oil and grass-fed red meat is acceptable and healthy on paleo, consuming fat is a hurdle many low-fat dieters fight to overcome.
 There are a number of oils that are not friendly to the paleo diet.
 When beginning, try to stick to coconut oil, olive oil, ghee (clarified butter), tallow, and lard.

 Where to Start?

 Beginning a new eating plan can seem daunting.
-To avoid feeling overwhelmed, I've given you a sample meals for your first week!
+To avoid feeling overwhelmed, I've given you a sample meal plan for your first week!